 The department awards academic honors (Honors, High Honors, Highest Honors) based on a combination of factors, including the overall grade point average (GPA), departmental GPA, the relevance and degree of difficulty of course load, junior research papers, and senior thesis.
 If the student has taken more than the required courses, then the courses with the highest grades that satisfy the concentration and breadth requirements are used in the calculation.
 For the senior thesis and junior research papers, the assigned grades will be used.
-In addition to grades, dedication to research, academic participation, and the overall impressions made by the student on the faculty are taken into consideration in the honors calculation.
+In addition to grades, dedication to research, academic participation, and the overall impressions the student has made on the faculty are taken into consideration in the honors calculation.
 To ensure that the quality of honors remains consistent from year to year, the faculty compares student achievements with those from previous years.

 Preparation for Graduate Study

 Specialization in any one of the Earth sciences today requires graduate study.
 Students interested in pursuing graduate studies in any of the specializations are encouraged to take advanced chemistry, physics, mathematics, biology, and computer science courses.
 More specific information on graduate education can be obtained from the director of undergraduate studies or other faculty members.

 Since experience in field geology can be an important aspect of professional training, students are encouraged to take a course in field methods in geology and oceanography.

 Students interested in ocean studies can participate in ongoing studies at sea or at the Bermuda Biological Station.
 The department tries to make available opportunities to interested undergraduates to participate in an oceanographic cruise at some time during their undergraduate years.

 Information on other opportunities for field experience is made available annually.
-The student should consult DUS if interested in participating in field programs.
+The student should consult the DUS if interested in participating in field programs.